andrewesterhuizen/stacky/README.md

 # Stacky

-A stack based virtual machine and assembly language that can be compiled and run inside JavaScript programs
+A stack based virtual machine and assembly language that can be assembled and run inside JavaScript programs

 ## API